Shalloch-on-Minnoch Walk

 |

-The view across to the south rocky hill
+The view across from the ridge at Shiel

 revealed a fair hike down and back up again